Rutgers Public Safety Building

 Ann Marie Mooney

 Ann Marie joined the IFF team in December 2014.
 With 20 years in education along with her time in the corporate world she brings her leadership skills to the administrative group.
 Ann Marie is a results-oriented professional with effective time management skills.
-She provides support to the Executive Director and works closely with the Executive Team.
+She provides support to the Managing Director and works closely with the Executive Team.
 Ann Marie helps coordinate and organize the All Staff meetings for IFF.
 She works with staff to help get communications out to all areas of IFF in a timely manner.